TYPO3-Headless/headless_mask/README.md

-# TYPO3 Extension "ns_headless_mask" - Provides TypoScript configuration to render proper JSON from EXT:mask
+# TYPO3 Extension "headless_mask" - Provides TypoScript configuration to render proper JSON from EXT:mask
 This extension provides integration to headless extension with mask extension.

 ## Requirements
-Extension requires TYPO3 in version at least 9.5.
+Extension requires TYPO3 in version at least 12.4.

 ## TYPO3 Installation
 Install extension using composer\
-``composer require nitsan/ns-headless-mask``
+``composer require friendsoftypo3/headless_mask``

 and then, run the below command, and you are ready to go.\
-``typo3 nsheadlessmask:generate``
+``typo3 headlessmask:generate``